mysterymath/lcc6502/Implementation_Defined_Behavior.md

   equal a virtual object.
 * The above implies that dereferencing a null pointer is *not* undefined behavior on this platform.
+* If an integral value is converted to a function pointer, the pointer type must have void return type and void arguments.
+The integral value is converted to an unsigned int to determine an address.
+Calling the pointed-to function is equivalent to issuing a JSR instruction to that address.

 3.3.5 [Multiplicative operators](https://port70.net/~nsz/c/c89/c89-draft.html#3.3.5)